Medical Laboratory Technician

 Medical laboratory technicians:

-- usually work regular business hours, but may also work weekends or shifts
+- usually work regular business hours, but may also do shift work or work weekends

-- work in hospitals or community medical laboratories
+- work in community, hospital, commercial or veterinary diagnostic laboratories

-- may have to travel locally to doctors' surgeries, hospitals, rest homes, patients' homes and workplaces.
+- may travel locally to take samples at doctors' surgeries, hospitals, rest homes, patients' homes and workplaces.

 What's the job really like?

-To become a registered medical laboratory technician you need to:
+To become a medical laboratory technician you need to:

 - work as a trainee medical laboratory technician in an approved laboratory for two years

-- Medical Sciences Council of New Zealand website - information on qualifications to become a medical laboratory technician
+- Medical Sciences Council of New Zealand website - information on qualifications for medical laboratory technicians

 There are no specific secondary education requirements to become a medical laboratory technician.
-However, useful English, biology, chemistry, health, physics and maths are useful.
+However, biology, chemistry, health education, physics and maths are useful.

 Medical laboratory technicians need to be: